 Program is delivered by Registered Nurses and a registered Physiotherapist (for mobility module), all with solid understanding of best practices and approaches to adult education and skills-based training.

 Whether you need your Ontario Secondary School Diploma (OSSD) or are looking to upgrade toward post-secondary options, the St. Louis PSW program includes 6 Secondary School (elective) Credits (SSC) that will be awarded and added to your transcript upon successful completion.
 It is because of these valuable SSC credits, that we are able to receive Ministry of Education funding to keep the costs low for this training program.
-If you wish to have these credits acknowledged, please make an appointment with a St. Louis Guidance Counsellor, as these will only be added upon request.
+In turn, all PSW students (with or without an OSSD) must bring a transcript from their last high school upon registration, so these credits may show as added or upgraded on your transcript.
+Please see a St. Louis Guidance Counsellor to complete this part of the registration process.

 Students pay a $1000 materials fee, which covers textbooks, uniform and additional certificates and professional development opportunities.
 Tuition fees are paid from Ministry of Education funding.